 Your drain is working perfectly fine, or so you think until it experiences a clog.
 Now, you have to spend a lot of time and money to clear the clog before you can use your sink again.

-You can prevent this scenario by maintaining and caring for your drain every day.
+You can prevent clogged drains by maintaining and caring for your drain every day.
 Here are a few simple steps to keep your drain pipes clean and promote a healthy plumbing system.

 1. Pay Attention to Water Temperature